 The Broken Ones (the new prequel to Danielle L. Jensen’s Malediction trilogy) was released last month!
-Stolen Songbird is the first book in the trilogy and one of my main go-to recommendations for fans of so many different YA fantasy books (see my review here).
+Stolen Songbird is the first book in the trilogy and something I think fans of so many different YA fantasy books would love (see my review here).
 Thank you so much to Danielle for stopping by my blog to share more about her new book!

 About the Author